FrancoRosa/i2c-sensors/production/README.md

 $ python3 sgp40_test.py
 ```

+## Fan

+The fan controller will be connected to the PI using a ttl-USB adapter, in order to have that resource available as '/dev/ttyUSBFan' it is required to do the following configuration
+Append the new rules on "/etc/udev/rules.d/99-com.rules"

+1. Add a rule that maps the USB-ttl adapter to the specific product and vendor.
+  - Append the following line to `99-com.rules`
+    ```BASH
+    SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", SYMLINK+="ttyUSBfan"
+    ```

+    ``` BASH
+    sudo nano /etc/udev/rules.d/99-com.rules
+    ```

+2. Reload the udev rules with the following commands:
+    ``` BASH
+    sudo udevadm control -R
+    ```
+3. Connect and disconnect the USB-ttl adapter or reboot to see a new `/dev/ttyUSBFan` device.

 ## Logger

 This script captures data in continus mode, once we stop the program with `` `ctrl + c` `` it creates a cvs file with all the stored data.